Skip to content Skip to sidebar Skip to footer

 Tea Ceremonies

 Cherry blossom season is the perfect time to experience a traditional Japanese tea ceremony.
-Held in parks, temples, and gardens, these ceremonies offer a serene escape where you can enjoy matcha (green tea) while surrounded by blooming sakura.
-It’s a wonderful way to immerse yourself in Japanese culture.
+Held in parks, temples, and gardens, these ceremonies offer a serene escape where you can enjoy matcha (green tea) surrounded by blooming sakura.
+It’s an excellent way to immerse yourself in Japanese culture.

 Lantern Festivals